jsk900/JS-review-exercises/functions-deep-dive/README.md

 Functions are everywhere in JavaScript, including things like `console.log`, `prompt`, and array methods.

 ##Global vs local
 JavaScript variables can either be global or local.
 It is generally bad practice to create global variables.
 There is typically a single global variable that holds all other variables (e.g. `window`).

 ##Function declaration vs function expression
-There are two ways od defining functions: function expressions, and function declarations.
+There are two ways of defining functions: function expressions, and function declarations.
 Function declarations are completely hoisted; with function expressions, only the variable gets hoisted.

 ##Intro to scope
 Read the following: [JavaScript Scope](http://www.w3schools.com/js/js_scope.asp)

 And try to answer these questions:

 - What is 'scope?'
 - What's the difference between global and local variables?
 - How do we create local variables?